aetperf/aetperf.github.io/_posts/WP_2023-11-03-Installing-your-Python-package-on-a-Windows-machine-that-does-not-have-internet-access.md

 >>> quit()
 ```

-Additionally, you can verify that a command line entry point `myentrypoint` (that does nothing here) is available in the shell:
+Additionally, you can verify that a command line entry point `myentrypoint` - that does nothing here - is available in the shell:

 ```powershell
 (testenv) PS C:\Users\Francois\MyPackageFolder> myentrypoint